ACH Origination Fraud

 Moving ACH Protected Information

-To prevent origination risk when transmitting protected information use devices with update to firewall protection and encryption software.
+To prevent origination risk when transmitting protected information use devices with updates to firewall protection and encryption software.
 Utilize secure emails and websites like online banking.

 Destroying ACH Protected Information